 Find out more about the different types of funeral.

 Securing an empty property is important so you have peace of mind it’s protected from unwanted guests.
 Sadly, empty houses can be a magnet for burglars, so it's important to check it's secure as soon as you can.

 - Ensure the house is safely locked with all windows closed properly.

 - Cancel any daily newspaper or milk deliveries – ask a friend or relative to help with this if you don't feel up to it.

 - Regularly collect post so it doesn't mount up or hang out of the letter box.
 Ask any trusted neighbours to assist with anything poking out.

 - Leave your contact details with a trusted neighbour so they can let you know of any suspicious activity.

 - Consider putting lights on a timer.
 Especially in winter when there are far less hours of daylight and an empty house will become more obvious.

-For more useful information about dealing with death and bereavement, browse our articles.
+For more useful information about dealing with death and bereavement, browse our bereavement guides and articles.